LucaKuechler/LucaKuechler/README.md

 &nbsp;
 ## 👷‍♂️ FACTS
-* 🚀 I’m interested in IT-Security
+* 🚀 I’m interested in Cloud Security and Blue Teaming
-* 🔭 I’m currently working on building a portfolio Website
+* 🔭 I’m currently working on building a hacking lab
-* 🌱 I’m currently learning Domain Driven Design
+* 🌱 I’m currently studying for [Blue Team Level 1 Certification](https://securityblue.team/why-btl1/)
 * 📫 How to reach me: lucakuechler.business(at)gmail.com

 &nbsp;